 - TOEFL Requirements: Qualified students whose native language is not English must show proficiency by scoring a minimum of 550 Paper Based Test (PBT), 215 Computer Based Test (CBT) or 79 on the internet Basted Test (iBT) otherwise known as the Test of English as a Foreign Language (TOEFL) of ELS Level 109.

 *Failure to undergo the background check will result in exclusion from admission consideration.
-If criminal behavior is detected in the background check, the student may not be admitted to McAfee School of Theology.
-Students may appeal the decision and will have the opportunity to present information to dispute the background check.
+An individual with a criminal conviction is not automatically excluded from admission; the School will evaluate the time frame, nature, gravity, and relevancy of the conviction or charge offense in making a decision.
+Applicants may appeal the decision and will have the opportunity to present information to dispute the background check.

 - “The Poetic Response to the Death of God: A Study of the Selected Works of Thomas Hardy, W.B.
 Yeats, and W.H.
 Auden”